-Alexander Rose was born January 18th in west central New York State’s Livingston County.
+Alexander Rose was born January 18th in Montgomery, l New York State’s Livingston County.
 There is some uncertainty as to whether the year was 1845 (that year tends to be supported by military records) or 1846.
 (The latter is noted by Alexander himself.)
-It is also unclear if Alexander’s father, Hugh (b.3/6/10), was born in Scotland or Amsterdam, NY.
-His mother, Elenor (nee McIntyre) was born 12/27/17 in New York, the state in which she and Hugh were wed.
-The couple would produce five children, all of whom were born in New York: Allan (4/10/43), Alexander, Hugh (10/27/48), Peter (8/16/51), and Mary Elizabeth (8/27/55).

 Exactly when and why Alexander and family came to Washington Territory/State is not known.
-However, they were definitely here by 1898.
+As for when, they were definitely here by 1898.
 As for why, considering that later pension documents list Mr. Rose’s occupation as “farmer,” it may have been the lure of open farmland that drew them westward.
-It appears the family’s first residences were in eastern Washington’s Lincoln County communities of Wilbur and /or Creston (1899), plus, until 1908, Entiat in Chelan, County.

-In October, 1923 Everett, Washington was listed as home to Alexander.
-By this time the aging veteran’s health was beginning to fail, as noted in a pension request made to the U.S. Government: “Loss of memory and defective eyesight.
+By October, 1923 the aging veteran’s health was beginning to fail, as noted in a pension request made to the U.S. Government: “Loss of memory and defective eyesight.
 (One eye completely gone, the other partly gone).
 Requires constant watching to keep from accidents.”
 (Alexander’s attorney during this period was fellow Civil War comrade Edwin C. Warner.
-Row: Maus.
+Snohomish G.A.R.
+Cemetery Row: Maus.
 Site: 1).

-At his passing Mr. Rose was receiving a princely $72 per month government disability pension.
 Alexander Rose died 10/15/27.
 Primary cause of death was listed as lobar pneumonia with age and arteriosclerosis contributing.
 The death certificate noted his age to be 81 years, 8 months, and 27 days.
-His place of residence was listed as the Hartford area near the town of Lake Stevens.
-This may have been the home of son Alexander Rose Jr. It is not known when Alexander’s wife, Elizabeth died.
+His place of residence was listed as the Hartford area near the Snohomish Co. town of Lake Stevens.
+This may have been the home of son Alexander, Jr.

 Buried at Grand Army of the Republic Cemetery Snohomish